-Right now they have support for Bitmain S9s (2% dev fee) and are releasing support for the S17s in September.
+Right now they have support for Bitmain S9s, S17s, and S19s (2% dev fee).
 Overall Braiins is a great actor in the space and have built a lot of cool things for the mining community so definitely recommend checking them out.

 Vnish is a developer from Eastern Europe that has made a name for himself in the firmware space by delivering strong products across ASIC models.
 Almost any firmware that you may come across that is not on the list is probably a white-label of Vnish’s firmware.
 Even within North America there are dozen of firmware companies that operate off of his.
 Vnish’s firmware also comes with a free ASIC management software called Anthill

 One of the whitelabels is ASIC.to, run by Marc.
 Marc provides great customer support and help onboarding.
 Marc has support for the Antminer S17+, T17+, S17, T17, and S9 for a 2.8% dev fee.

 ASICseer created by Alex Levin is another popular firmware for miners.
 I haven’t personally used this firmware but have heard it has good performance and is quite easy to use.
 He runs it for the Bitmain S9 and T9 for a 2-3% dev fee.
 The downside is that you have to deal with Alex who is known for being quite rude and abrasive.